MVukanichh/MVsFirefoxEnhanced/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-FirefoxEnhanced is a project made to improve Firefox.
+MVukanichh's FirefoxEnhanced (later in the text just FirefoxEnhanced) is a project made to improve Firefox.
 It includes ``user.JS`` file which tweaks Firefox, improving it's speed, smoothness and security, while not compromising usability in any way.
 It also includes ``userchrome.css`` file which improves Firefox's user interface, while staying true to Firefox looks.

 To accomplish this, FirefoxEnhanced uses Yokoffing's BetterFox ``user.JS``'s files and black7375's Lepton.